“One, two…..… jump!”

 I saw them when I peeked out of the dormitory window, just next to the patch of cabbages.
 I am worried she might tell me that she is running an illegal cemetery.
 Where rich people come to her and whisper.
 “I need one matron.”
 She knows they want a kasmall plot to bury their dog Rex who died of Leukemia.
 She then leads them to that area, using the circuitous route so the kids don’t see them.
 Rex is wrapped in silk and a Maasai shuka, looking like a baby who is fast asleep.

 “Watoto wa maskini huko kwenu wakipata Cancer na magonjwa ya watoto, wanaendanga wapi?”
+She asks.

 She tells me of how parents too poor to afford treatments such as chemo or radiotherapy bring their kids here.
 They get to leave them with her, go back home and rebuild their lives.